aquasecurity/libbpfgo/Readme.md

 libbpfgo uses CGO to interop with libbpf and will expect to be linked with libbpf at run or link time.
 Simply importing libbpfgo is not enough to get started, and you will need to fulfill the required dependency in one of the following ways:

 1. Install libbpf as a shared object in the system.
 Libbpf may already be packaged for your distribution and, if not, you can build and install from source.
 More info [here](https://github.com/libbpf/libbpf).
 1. Embed libbpf into your Go project as a vendored dependency.
-This means that the libbpf code is statically linked into the resulting binary, and there are no runtime dependencies.
+This means that the libbpf code is statically linked into the resulting binary, and there are no runtime dependencies other than libelf and zlib.
 [Tracee](https://github.com/aquasecurity/tracee) takes this approach.
+1. Fully static build where libelf and zlib are also linked statically.
+The host project must define the `libbpfgo_full_static` tag.

 ## Building